What are ticks?

 Ticks spend most of their life on the body of their host.
 However, when not on the back of a host, ticks live in various environments, usually in damp, shaded areas.
 People and pets come into contact with ticks while walking through or spending time in the following locations:

 How do I get rid of ticks?

-If you are looking for pest control in the Charlotte area, turn to the local and experienced pest professionals at Aruza Pest Control.
+If you are looking for pest control in the Clover, SC area, turn to the local and experienced pest professionals at Aruza Pest Control.
 We offer home and business owners the benefits of comprehensive pest control, superior customer service, and the peace of mind that comes with our guaranteed services.
 Our eco-friendly solutions solve current pest problems and keep them from returning.
 For home and business owners who want to protect their property from ticks, contact Aruza Pest Control today!

 How can I prevent ticks in the future?

 Place your pets on a year-round tick control program under the guidance of their veterinarian.